matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 Our [Block Explorer](https://explorer.zksync.io) will show everything you may need about a transaction.

+## What is the storage limit for smart contract on zkSync 2.0?

+The current limit is 3600000000 ergs.

 ## Can I withdraw my funds back to Ethereum?

 Yes, the bridge is two-way.
 You can withdraw your funds back to Ethereum.
 The withdrawal transaction will take up to 1 hour, depending on the usage of the zkSync network.